Book Discussion Groups

 Meets at the Midlothian Library on the fourth Wednesday of the month from 10:30-11:30 a.m.

 - January 23 - The Dry by Jane Harper

 - February 27 - Born a Crime by Trevor Noah

 - March 27 - Life After Life by Jill McCorkle

 North Courthouse Road Library Book Discussion Group

-meets at North Courthouse Road Libary the 2nd Thursday of the month, from 1 to 2 p.m.
+Meets at North Courthouse Road Libary the second Thursday of the month from 1-2 p.m.

 North Courthouse Road Library - Tween Parent Book Club

-meets at the North Courthouse Road Library the 1st Monday of the month, from 6:30 to 7:30 p.m.
+Meets at the North Courthouse Road Library the first Monday of the month from 6:30-7:30 p.m.

 Registration is required and begins one month before each session.
 All participating family members must register.
 Please call 804-318-8499 for more information.